LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/12/setup.md

 currentMenu: classes
 ---

 This article will show you how to enable the EntityFrameworkCore object-relational mapping framework.
-It assumes you are you are using **Visual Studio 2017**.
+It assumes you are using **Visual Studio 2017**.

 These instructions will enable EntityFrameworkCore (EF Core) for a given ASP.NET Core MVC project.
-You will need to follow these steps for every project you want to use EF Core with.
+You will need to follow these steps for *every project* you want to use EF Core with.
 At the bottom of this article we introduce an easier way to enable EF Core for new projects.

 For the purpose of illustration, all examples will assume you're working with the `CheeseMVC` project.
 If you use these instructions with another project, change project names accordingly.